Financial Terms Glossary: Germany Explained

 Green Electricity

-Green electricity is electrical energy generated from renewable sources such as wind, sun, water, or biomass.
+Green electricity is electrical energy from renewable sources such as wind, sun, water, or biomass.
+Note: the term itself is not legally protected in Germany.

 Working Price